briansworth/briansworth.github.io/_posts/2019-1-19-PowerShell-Sccm-PreRequisites-SQL.md

 ---
 layout: post
 title: PowerShell - Automate SQL Install - SCCM PreReqs
+description: Script / DSC configuration to deploy SQL for an SCCM deployment
 ---

 This is a continuation of automating Sccm prerequisites [part 1](